coq/stdlib-test/dev/doc/structure.md

 When adding a file, it is enough to list it in the appropriate `theories/Make.*` file.
 Note that, for historical reasons, some directories are split between different subcomponents.
-In this case, a symlink must be added in the appropriate `_SubComponent` subdirectory and only the symlink must be listed in `theories/Make.*`.
+In this case, the new line in the `theories/Make.*` file must contain the appropriate `_SubComponent` fake subdirectory.
 Look at `theories/Make.lists` for an example.

 To add or remove a subcomponent, just add or remove the corresponding